LandonTrev/PhotoOrganizer/README.md

 - Pillow- Python Imaging Library for image processing

 # Contributing
-Contributions are Welcdome!
+Contributions are Welcome!
 If you find any issues or have suggestions for improvments, I'm all ears.
 Feel free to open an issue or submit a pull request.

+# Road Map
+There are a few more things I'd like to implement into this code in the future.
+- I want to incude .mov, .mp4, and .heic file formats and have the script sort these as well.
+The metadata structures are different in these formats which is why I havent yet.
+I would have to implement pyheif and moviepy librarys in order for this to work i believe.
+- I also plan on integrating an interactable gui that lets you browse for your source and destination folders instead of having to edit the local and destination paths of the script

 # License
 This project is licensed under the MIT License - see the the LICENSE.md file for details